Table of Contents here.

 June 16, 2022 — Hopper stopped at the corner of West 12th Street and Seventh Avenue, across from the site of the old St. Vincent’s Hospital.
 All three of the Tilley-Blandin children were born at St. Vincent’s at a time when the hospital was recognized as Ground Zero in New York City’s AIDS crisis.
 Hopper and his sisters had each sustained at least one injury requiring a trek to St. Vincent’s emergency room.
 The storied hospital failed years later in the hands of the Catholics and closed, only to be replaced by another healthcare system and rebranded in the most anodyne fashion.

 Hopper did not consider himself nostalgic, he did not dwell on failure, and he did not resent progress, but he respected karma.
-Karma demanded that he pause on his walk to lunch with his editor Lola and commemorate this sacred place of birth, healing, and dying.
+Karma demanded that he pause on his walk and commemorate this sacred place of birth, healing, and dying.

 “Why don’t you let Olympia win for once?”
 Hopper asked.
 “Cornflower is kind of a color for nurseries, anyway.”
 He turned away from Silver to wash the blueberries that would attend the arugula and walnuts in the salad.
 He had already made a vinaigrette he learned from a Julia Child cookbook that complemented both the bitterness of the greens and the sweetness of the berries.